 be different each year.
 Financial aid is awarded for the academic

 year and credited toward tuition and fees each semester.
 Financial

-aid enrollment/disbursements are based on classes required
+aid enrollment and disbursements are based on classes required

-from your own resources.
+from their own resources.

 Types of Financial Aid